October 6, 2025

 definition

-They help businesses track invoice processing times, payment accuracy, and vendor relationships to identify areas for improvement.
+Accounts payable performance metrics help your business track invoice processing times, payment accuracy, and vendor relationships to identify areas for improvement.
+Without them, it’s difficult to identify inefficiencies across the various steps of AP, from invoice approvals to payment scheduling.

 What are the 3 main categories of accounts payable metrics?